How to protect your summer travel plans in 2025

-So with holiday travel expected to reach pre-pandemic levels this year – and business travel not far behind – here’s how can you secure your summer travel plans – and make your vacation memorable for all the right reasons.
+Here’s how you can secure your summer travel plans and make your vacation memorable for all the right reasons.

 Protect your luggage

-Lost luggage has been a problem recently.
-But you can protect yourself and your belongings, even if you do check a bag.
-“It’s frustrating if you arrive at your destination and your bags don’t,” says Will Nihan of Travelex Insurance Services in North America.
+Lost luggage is a common problem.
+But you can protect yourself and your belongings, even if you check a bag.
+“It’s frustrating if you arrive at your destination and your bags don’t,” says Will Nihan, CEO of Travelex Insurance Services in North America.
 “So it’s best to be prepared so your trip doesn’t get off to a bad start.”

-And since canceled flights have been as big a problem as lost luggage, keep in mind that in North America, Travelex Insurance Services also provides cover for trip delay, meaning you’ll be reimbursed in the event your trip is delayed by five or more hours.
-And if you are delayed, you’ll also be reimbursed if you need to purchase meals or even a hotel room until you can continue your travels.
+And since canceled flights can be as big a problem as lost luggage, keep in mind that in North America, Travelex Insurance Services also provides cover for trip delay, meaning you’ll be reimbursed in the event your trip is delayed by five or more hours.
+You’ll also be reimbursed if you need to purchase meals or even a hotel room until you can continue your travels.

 Protect yourself and your loved ones – proactively